How to Plan a Trip to Mexico

 • Mexico City is a major city.
 Pickpocketing and other petty crime is not uncommon, especially in the crowded markets.
 Be aware.

 • Take it easy your first day.
 Different cuisines can affect people differently.
-Stick to bottled water to be sure to pack an anti-diarrheal.
+Stick to bottled water and be sure to pack an anti-diarrheal.

 Passports or passport cards are required for travel to Mexico.
 Visas aren’t required for stays of less than six months.
 The State Department’s country information for Mexico has the details.